-While you know that mountain biking in Achensee will guarantee you a picture perfect backdrop, the glory is that without a fix plan no two journeys are ever the same.
-Which is exactly how grand exploration, even on two wheels, should be.
+While you know that mountain biking in Achensee will guarantee you a picture-perfect backdrop, the glory is that without a fixed plan, no two journeys are ever the same.
+Which is precisely how grand exploration, even on two wheels, should be.

 Things to Know About Biking in Achensee, Tirol: